-Every person to which this section applies shall obtain a report, in such form as may be prescribed from an accountant certifying that the adjusted total income and the alternate minimum tax have been computed in accordance with the provisions of this Chapter and furnish such report on or before the due date of filing of return under sub-section (1) of section 139.
+Every LLP/Firm covered u/s 115 JC shall obtain a report, in prescribed form an accountant [as defined in section 288 (2)] certifying that the adjusted total income and the alternate minimum tax have been computed in accordance with the provisions of this chapter.
+Such report shall be furnished to income tax department on or before the due date of filling of return under section 139 (1).